Karen Handel: 2017

 In February 2017, Handel announced a run for U.S. House of Representatives in the 2017 special election, to fill a vacancy in Georgia's 6th congressional district, against Democratic candidate Jon Ossoff.
 Former U.S. Senator Saxby Chambliss endorsed Handel.

 During the April 18, 2017, primary, Handel was the top Republican vote-getter in the 6th District race.
 No candidate reached a majority of the vote, leading to a run-off election on June 20, 2017.
 Handel finished second in the jungle primary, and faced Ossoff in the run-off.
 Ossoff received 48.1% of the vote, and Handel received 19.8% of the vote.
 U.S. President Donald Trump congratulated her on advancing to the run-off, and she welcomed his support.

 According to The Washington Post, during the primary, Handel avoided mentioning Trump, but embraced him in the general election.
 She said that she would welcome Trump if he wanted to campaign with her.
 Handel and Trump held a fund-raiser in April 2017.

-Speaker of the House Paul Ryan campaigned for Handel, saying, "We need someone who is tested and true", and Handel was endorsed by the United States Chamber of Commerce, Susan B. Anthony List, National Right to Life Committee, and the National Rifle Association.
+Speaker of the House Paul Ryan campaigned for Handel, saying, "We need someone who is tested and true", and Handel was endorsed by the United States Chamber of Commerce, Susan B. Anthony List, National Right to Life Committee, and the NRA Political Victory Fund.

 On June 15, 2017, Handel's home was the target of a "suspicious package" containing a "white powdery substance" and a threatening letter.
 Several of Handel's neighbors received similar suspicious packages in the mail.
 Handel stated, "It is frustrating that my neighbors have been affected in this way.
 Steve and I know that running for public office often brings these kinds of challenges, but our neighbors did not sign up for this."
 The FBI was called in to investigate.

 The race received significant national attention, after being highly touted as an early test of how the first few months of Donald Trump's presidency may have shifted the opinions or voter enthusiasm of suburban voters who live in swing districts.
 Combined spending by both candidates' campaigns reached over $55 million, which was the most expensive US Congressional race until the 2020 SC Senate race and GA Senate Runoff races reached $73 million and $106 million respectively.

-On June 20, 2017, Handel won the special election run-off, and defeated Ossoff 51.87% to 48.13%.
+On June 20, 2017, Handel won the special election run-off, and defeated Ossoff 52% to 48%.
 Following reports of the election results, The New York Times characterized the race as "demoralizing for Democrats".

 2018

 Handel ran for a full term in 2018 and was unopposed in the Republican primary.
 In the May 22 Democratic primary, gun control activist Lucy McBath defeated Kevin Abel, Steven Knight Griffin, and Bobby Kaple.
-In the general election, Handel lost to McBath by less than 4,000 votes.
+In the general election, Handel lost to McBath by 3,264 votes in a mild upset.